The Cross-Domain State Preservation Functor: A Mechanized Theory of Regulatory State Synchronization in Isabelle/HOL: Related Work

 \subsection{Cross-Chain State Consistency}

 Formal research on cross-chain state consistency is limited.
 Most studies focus on bridge protocol security (forgery prevention, double-spend prevention) rather than structural preservation of state transitions.
-This work provides the first formal verification unifying bidirectional roundtrip guarantees, $N$-domain consistency, and per-asset isolation in a single locale hierarchy.
+To the best of our knowledge, this work provides the first formal verification unifying bidirectional roundtrip guarantees, $N$-domain consistency, and per-asset isolation in a single locale hierarchy.